Vela/Guides/git/README.md

 tests.

     git fetch origin
-    git rebase -i origin/master
+    git rebase -i origin/develop

 Force push your branch.
-This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to master.
+This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to develop.
 It also makes it possible to [find the pull request] that brought in your changes.

     git push --force origin <branch-name>

 View a list of new commits.
 View changed files.
-Merge branch into master.
+Merge branch into develop.

-    git log origin/master..<branch-name>
+    git log origin/develop..<branch-name>
-    git diff --stat origin/master
+    git diff --stat origin/develop
-    git checkout master
+    git checkout develop
     git merge <branch-name> --ff-only
     git push